Course Content and Outcome Guide for MCH 292

 - Special Fee:

-Course DescriptionIntroduces how to setup, operate, and maintain a Dimensions brand Fused Deposition Modeling (FDM) maching using solid support material, to manufacture prototype or production parts.
+Course DescriptionIntroduces how to setup, operate, and maintain a Dimensions brand Fused Deposition Modeling (FDM) machine using solid support material, to manufacture prototype or production parts.
 Students will prototype their own designs using up to five cubic inches of material.
 Requires CAD solid model experience and access to a CAD system that outputs .STL formatted file.
+Audit available.

 Addendum to Course Description

 Requires basic computer operational skills literacy.
 Students will purpose and complete project work to support theory skills.
 CAD solid model experience is required and access to a CAD system that outputs .STL formatted files is also required.
 Instructor approval required.